4dn-dcic/foursight/docs/checks.md

 * **kwargs**: these are set to the value of the key word parameters used by the check, which is a combination of default arguments and any overriding arguments (defined in the check group or a manual call to run the check).
 * **s3_connection**: is set automatically when you use `init_check_res`.
 * **name**: the string name of the check that should be exactly equal to the name of the function you want the result to represent.
-* **title**: generated automatically from the name attribute unless it is set manually.

 ## Our example check
 Let's say we want to write a check that will check Fourfront for all items that were released in the past day, which we will do by leveraging the "date_created" field.
-A reasonable place for this check to live is chalicelib/wrangler_checks.py, since it is a metadata-oriented check.
+A reasonable place for this check to live is chalicelib/checks/wrangler_checks.py, since it is a metadata-oriented check.
 First, let's put down a barebones framework for our check using the `check_function` decorator and `init_check_res` to initialize the result for the check.

 ```
 @check_function()